We have already explained the case for Calvinism (see “Calvinism versus Arminianism”). Here we will give the biblical case for the Arminian view.

 Is Calvinism unfair?

 Some Arminians charge that Calvinism is “unfair.”
 However, this should not be the starting point for Arminian theology.
 God is free to dispense grace to whomever he wants.
 If God chose to save only one person, sending the rest to hell, this wouldn’t be fair; it would be merciful.
 We agree with Calvinist R.C.
-Sproul who write,
+Sproul who writes,

 Is there any reason that a righteous God ought to be loving toward a creature who hates him and rebels constantly against his divine authority and holiness?